aochagavia/rocket/readme.md

 ### Running Rocket

-You'll need to install SDL2 on your system - there are detailed instructions [here](https://github.com/Rust-SDL2/rust-sdl2).
+Unless you are using Windows, you'll need to install SDL2 on your system.
+There are detailed instructions [here](https://github.com/Rust-SDL2/rust-sdl2).
 And as always, it is a real pleasure to work with Cargo.
-After that you only need the following:
+You only need the following:

 ```
 cargo run --release
 ```

 ## Why?

 After having implemented some toy games in C++ using SDL and SFML, I thought it would be a good idea to try the same in Rust.
 Additionally, I had written a similar game in Haskell and wanted to port it to see the similarities and differences between Haskell and Rust.
 Another reason to program this game was to have an easy to follow Rust project that could be useful for people learning the language.